 The Church of Aghios Ioannis o Prodromos is estimated to have been built between the middle of the 5th and the middle of the 6th century AD.
 It is the Baptistry of an early Christian basilica and was excavated by the Italian archaeologist Morricone who, by judging by the dimensions of the Baptistry, came to the conclusion that the Basilica must have been the biggest of Kos and one of the biggest in the Eastern Christian world.
+It is considered the best conserved baptistry in Greece, form the early Christian period.
 The foundations of the Basilica lie under the graves of the modern cemetery.

 The baptistry is now the Church of Aghios Ioannis o Prodromos, also called Epta Vimata (Seven Altars) because of its architectural characteristic (it is composed of seven conch shaped parts).
 It is dedicated to St. John the Baptist and is used as a cemetery church, situated in the Southern part of the town of Kos.
 The church is bipartite, its altar table is dedicated to John the Baptist and the adjacent Chapel, to its left, to Saint Haralambos.
 The ossuary of the city’s cemetery, the Sanctuary of Saint Lazaros, lies to the SW of the cemetery.
 The baptistry is quite impressive and well worth the detour.